Auckland Landscape Design – Plants for Coastal Sites

 Puka (Meryta sinclarii) is a stand-out landscape feature tree, with distinct oversized glossy leaves just perfect for a sub-tropical design.
 It needs space to spread though and as we know the Auckland garden can often be spatially challenged.

 If your landscape space is limited, take another look at many of our popular NZ native shrubs as with a little shaping, many of these bird-attracting shrubs can also be grown as small landscape trees.
-Plants families such as Pseudopanx (fivefinger) and the faster growing Coprosma (karamu) and Griselinia (kapuka) all have a multitude of big leaved, wind tolerant cultivars to choose from.
+Plant families such as pseudopanx (Fivefinger), the faster-growing Coprosma (Karamu), and Griselinia (Kapuka) all have a multitude of big-leaved, wind-tolerant cultivars to choose from.
 These all also make ideal landscape hedges, if your design has a formal element or you need a windbreak or privacy solution.

-Lemon scented Michelia gracipes and Michelia yunnanensis are tough plants much used in Auckland landscape design.
-Members of the magnolia family, they are great shrubs for the coastal garden.
+Lemon-scented Michelia gracipes and the very similar Michelia yunnanensis are tough, shrubby plants much used in Auckland landscape design.
+Members of the Magnolia family, they make attractive shrubs for the coastal garden.
 Ideal as a hedging plant, Michelia can also be grown as a small specimen tree - perfect if you like the look of larger Magnolia trees such as M.‘Little Gem, but don’t have the space.
-Like magnolia, michelia have glossy leaves with a furry brown coating on the under side that is great for repelling salt laden winds.
+Like Magnolia, Michelia has glossy leaves with a furry brown coating on the underside that are great for repelling salt-laden winds.

-One could go on, as there is an abundance of plants which are suitable to coastal positions and that could be included in your landscape design.
-Whatever you eventually decide on, give it the best chance of flourishing by ensuring the plant also fits other site conditions, such as soil type, drainage and sun aspect.
-This will save you a lot of time and effort in the long run and reward you for years to come for a gorgeous coastal garden.
+One could go on, as there is an abundance of plants that are suitable to coastal positions and that could be included in your landscape design.
+Whatever you eventually decide on, give it the best chance of flourishing by ensuring the plant also fits other site conditions, such as soil type, drainage, and sun aspect.
+This will save you a lot of time and effort in the long run and you will be rewarded for years to come with a gorgeous garden.

-Just get in touch and we will help you create a personalised plan for your own Auckland Coastal Landscape Design.
+Stuck for ideas for your coastal garden?
+Just get in touch and we will help you create a personalised garden plan.